Jacobian varieties with many elliptic curves: Introduction

 \section{Introduction}

-An abelian variety is called simple if it is not isogenous to a product of two abelian varieties of smaller dimensions.
-A non-simple abelian variety is then isogenous to a non-trivial product of abelian varieties of smallest positive dimension.
-Such a decomposition is not unique, but if we, moreover, require all the factors to be simple, then Poincar\'e reducibility theorem asserts that the decomposition is unique up to permutation of factors.
-Examples of (principally polarized) abelian varieties are given by the jacobian variety of a closed Riemann surface (the polarization is induced by the intersection form of the first integral homology group of the surface).
-In this paper we should restrict to these types of principally polarized abelian varieties and isogenous decompositions of them into a product of jacobian varieties.

-Let $S$ be a closed Riemann surface and $JS$ be its jacobian variety.
-If $JS$ is a non-simple abelian variety, then it is isogenous to a product $A_{1}^{n_{1}} \times \cdots \times A_{s}^{n_{s}}$, where $A_{j}$ is an abelian variety of positive dimension, $n_{j} \geq 1$ is an integer and $s \geq 2$.
-If $g \leq 4$, then it possible to assume all the factors $A_{j}$ to be jacobian varieties.
-For $g \geq 5$, this seems to be a difficult problem to see if one may choose such a decomposition so that all its factors are jacobian varieties.
-Somehow related to the above is the following converse.
-Assume we are given $r \geq 1$ closed Riemann surfaces $S_1, \ldots, S_r$, where $S_j$ has genus $g_j \geq 1$.
+Let $R$ be a closed Riemann surface of genus $g \geq 2$ and $JR$ be its jacobian variety.
+As $JR$ is a particular type of principally polarized abelian variety (p.p.a.v.), it follows from the Poincar\'e reducibility theorem, $JR\cong_{isog.}A_{1}^{n_{1}} \times \cdots \times A_{s}^{n_{s}}$ (the symbol $\cong_{isog.}$ stands for {\it isogenous}), where each $A_{j}$ is a simple abelian variety and each $n_{j}$ is a positive integer (the factors $A_{j}$ and the integers $n_{j}$ are uniquely determined up to isogeny and permutation).
+If $g \leq 4$, then it is possible to assume all these factors $A_{j}$ to be (isogenous to) jacobian varieties.
+For $g \geq 5$, this is in general not possible (in fact, it might be that $JR$ is a non-simple p.p.a.v., but not isogenous to a product of at least two jacobian varieties).

-(a) Is there a closed Riemann surface whose jacobian variety is isogenous to the product $JS_1 \times \cdots \times JS_r \times A$, for $A$ being also a suitable product of jacobian varieties?